limacat76/darkplaces-rs/README.md

 #### Integrate the Rust Function

-* Remove the call to C (make it so that with an #ifdef it calls rust)
+* Remove the inline call to C (with a specific #ifdef)
+* Call the function on the C dll
+* Call the function on the Rust dll
 * Build Darkplaces
 * Run Darkplaces